tlj/nvim-dap-view/README.md

 The plugin provides 3 "views" that share the same window (so there's clutter)

 - Watches view
-    - Shows a list of user defined expressions
+    - Shows a list of (user defined) expressions, that are evaluated by the debug adapter
     - Add, edit and delete expressions from the watch list
         - Including adding the variable under the cursor
 - Exceptions view